Introduction

 Understanding Erectile Dysfunction

-- Hormonal Imbalances: Low testosterone levels or other endocrine disorders.
+• Hormonal Imbalances: Low testosterone or other hormone issues.

 How Aspirin Works: Mechanisms of Action

-Aspirin (acetylsalicylic acid) is primarily used to reduce pain, fever, and inflammation and prevent blood clots.
-Its mechanism of action includes:
+Aspirin (acetylsalicylic acid) is known for reducing pain, fever, and inflammation.
+It also helps prevent blood clots.
+Its key actions include:

 The Link Between Blood Flow and ED